team33/thekraken/README.txt

        $

-    4. Run 'thekraken -i'; it should give output similar to the following:
+    4. Run 'thekraken -w'; it should give output similar to the following:

        $ thekraken -i
        thekraken: The Kraken 0.7-pre11 (compiled Sun May 20 19:36:47 MDT 2012 by fah@tentacle)